Pipetto-crypto/Chroot-Docs/termux-x11/readme.md

 If android isn't your username, change it accordingly.

-To start the Xwayland server now, launch the chroot with the -w option ( linux deploy start -w)
+To start the Xwayland server now, launch the chroot with the -w option ( linux deploy start -w).
+At one point, it will launch the termux-x11 app where you need to wait up until the toast "Service was created" appears then you can leave.

 The first time you use the -w option, it will install the script you can find here in /usr/bin.
 You are free to modify it according to your needs

+## PROOT

+Follow all the steps above up to the point where it tells you to start the xwayland server.
+Launch your proot with the --shared-tmp option( proot-distro login debian --shared-tmp) then from another terminal window run the command:

+termux-x11

+Once the termux-x11 opens and the toast "Service was created appears" go back into termux and inside the proot type the command "Xwayland :0 -noreset &".
+Now the tricky part is that this may hang and you will be required to close termux-x11 from the notification, exit the proot and retry.
+To see if it worked after the Xwayland command you will see a similiar output:

+"The XKEYBOARD keymap compiler (xkbcomp) reports:
+> Warning:          Unsupported maximum keycode 569, clipping.
+>                   X11 cannot support keycodes above 255.
+Errors from xkbcomp are not fatal to the X server"